Lumavate-Team/documentation/docs/index.rst

 Welcome to the Lumavate Developer Portal
 ========================================

  Lumavate is a delivery platform for cloud-based web applications.
 Its platform allows :ref:`studio <studio>` users to create fully compliant `Progressive Web Applications (PWAs) <https://developers.google.com/web/progressive-web-apps/>`_ using a WYSISYG designer based on a variety of reusable tools.
-These Lumavate PWAs are referred to as :ref:`experiences <experiences>` throughout this guild.
+These Lumavate PWAs are referred to as :ref:`experiences <experiences>` throughout this guide.

  Lumavate provides a set of common tools as a standard feature of the platform to help people get the most out of our product.
 These tools can be broken up into three different types: :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, & :ref:`component-sets <component-sets>`.